 Problem: Employees leave for better pay

-According to the latest JOLT report, there are currently more jobs than there are people to fill them.
+According to the latest JOLT report, there are currently more jobs than there are people to fill.
 Compensation matters when an employee considers a job change.
 Some states have made the salary history question, history.
 Instead, they ask what employees want to make.
 The result is that with every job change, employees are making more and more.
 The competitive salary of two years ago may not be as attractive now.

 How to fix it: Monitor your local labor market to see what other companies offer.
 Revisit your employee's salary during their yearly performance review to learn their satisfaction level, then adjust accordingly.
-Implement referral programs and host contests that let employees earn a day of PTO, a gift card or free food.
+Implement referral programs and host contests that let employees earn a day of PTO, a gift card, or free food.
 Consider bonus structure or equity as part of your company package.
 Benefits also count towards compensation.
 Implementing a 401(k) match can improve employee morale.
 Pay does not end at salary, and these other benefits make a difference an employee will think about if another company approaches them.

 Problem: Lack of recognition and rewards

 Employees don't choose to leave a company overnight.
 Once an employee has completed training and is engaging in their day-to-day activities, they will want to feel recognized and that their work makes a difference.
 While pay is important, engagement will make employees happy and satisfied with their work.
-If every day feels like a slog, it becomes easier to consider new opportunities.
+If every day feels like a slog, employees burn out, and it becomes easier to consider new opportunities.
 The biggest culprits that create feelings of not being recognized or rewarded are little day-to-day problems and irritations that build over time.

 How to fix it: Create moments for your employees where their day-to-day script is interrupted in a positive way.
 Small, thoughtful gestures go a long way.
-Ensure that the employee's work is seen and that their impact to the company is made clear.
+Ensure that the employee's work is seen and that their impact on the company is made clear.
 Eliminate any barriers to their work, including clunky technology and complex procedures.
 Your organization should feel like a team, so celebrate wins and learn from losses together.
 Give employees access to key figures in your business - a kind email from a C-level employee will delight the workers who don't hear from leadership each day.

 Problem: Bad managers make people quit